Understanding the Influence of Motivation on Requirements Engineering-related Activities: Findings

-Having \textbf{comprehensive requirements} is identified as one of the most positively influenced motivation factors, where nearly all of our participants (19 out of 21) mentioned that having detailed information about all the requirements is vital as it motivates them to involve in the software development process and make the later tasks easier.
+Having \textbf{comprehensive requirements} is identified as one of the most positively influenced motivation factors, where nearly all of our participants (19 out of 21) mentioned that having detailed information about all the requirements (detailed information for the overall project) is vital as it motivates them to involve in the software development process and make the later tasks easier.
 Further, they elaborated that comprehensive requirements are important for the development team to understand the problem and design the most suitable solution while identifying priorities and dependencies of the requirements.
-Also, they highlighted that comprehensive RE led them to not miss any requirements, resulting in getting complete requirements in their projectsthat may affect the later part of the project.
-It is also helpful in preparing complete requirements specification documents, and as a result, sudden changes in the development team will not affect the project as team members do not have to rely on others. \emph{\faCommentsO ``When I engage in requirements engineering, first, it seems to be waterfall.
-But once we get into development, it is very iterative and I would like to get detailed requirements because it gives me a complete idea of what the customers want.
-It helps me to give that complete idea to the development team, and together we can design the solution so that we have fewer hassles in iterations" - } Lead Business Analyst (INT11) \emph{\faCommentsO ``For me, I always look for delivering the project with correct specifications.
-So, to do that I need to focus on getting all the requirements to make them workable functions, And, it should be stated from the beginning of the project, like getting all the requirements from the client, documenting them completely kind of motivating me.
-Because then I have a clear sense of what I should do.." -} Senior Software Engineer (INT15) \textbf{Clarity of requirements} is another positively influencing motivation factor, explained as clear, well-thought-out requirements that motivate practitioners to perform RE-related activities, resulting in better requirements analysis, improvement of the features, and massively reducing the pain, efforts or disruption in later phases of the software development cycle.
-18 out of 21 participants mentioned that having clear requirements helps them to understand the exact requirements and whether they are on the right track to get the desired outcome. \emph{\faCommentsO ``Basically, when I get clear requirements, I know what to do, and that keeps me doing what I am doing.
-When I understand the requirements clearly, what the clients actually want, it is very easy for me to communicate it with the development team, and I know I am doing it right" - } Business Analyst \& Project Manager (INT02) \emph{\faCommentsO ``The most challenging part when you are doing requirements engineering is actually to do the analysis.
-So, to do it, you have to understand what is the exact requirement as an overview and in detail.
-If I have that exact details, analysis is not challenging for me, and I can do better work" -} Software Engineer \& Application Consultant (INT05)
+Also, they highlighted that comprehensive RE led them to not miss any requirements, resulting in getting complete requirements in their projects that may affect the later part of the project.
+It is also helpful in preparing complete requirements specification documents, and as a result, sudden changes in the development team will not affect the project as team members do not have to rely on others. \emph{\faCommentsO ``For me, I always look for delivering the project with correct specifications.
+So, to do that I need to focus on getting all the requirements to make them workable functions, And, it should be stated from the beginning of the project, like getting all the requirements from the client, documenting them completely kind of motivating me. " -} Senior Software Engineer (INT15)